niksilver/board-game-framework/README.md

 server : BGF.Server
 server = BGF.wssServer "bgf.pigsaw.org"

-openCmd : BGF.GameId -> Cmd Msg
+openCmd : BGF.Room -> Cmd Msg
-openCmd id =
+openCmd room =
-  BGF.open outgoing server id
+  BGF.open outgoing server room
 ```

 Now we can use the `openCmd` function to issue a `Cmd Msg` to connect
-to the server with some game ID.
+to the server with some room name.

-The game ID is typically a simple string which is easy to communicate
+The room name is typically a simple string which is easy to communicate
 to other players, and each to remember.
-The API provides a function for randomly generating nice game IDs
+The API provides a function for randomly generating nice room names
 as two English words separated by a hyphen.

 To disconnect from the server we simply call